Land Based Education Immersion Retreat

 - Planning meetings and other get togethers will be held leading up to the event.

 Can I come for one or two nights instead of all three?

-We respectfully ask that only participants who can commit to all three days/ two nights register for this workshop.
+We respectfully ask that only participants who can commit to all four days/ three nights register for this workshop.
 This will provide the opportunity for opening/ closing ceremonies and deep reflection.

 Will transportation be provided?